llorz/SGA18_orientation_BCICP_code/README.md

 ### WKS (wave kernel signatures) initialization (on TOSCA dataset)
 The script `Example_WKSini_Fig13.m` reproduces the Fig.13 of the paper and `Example_WKSini_Fig14.m` reproduces Fig.14: computing a map using +directOp/symmOp + BCICP.

+Note that for TOSCA non-isometric dataset, the isometry assupmtion fails.
+The orientation-preserving/reversing operator still works to some extent but much less effective than the cases of isometric shape pair.
+In this case, more Eigen-basis are needed to compute the WKS desriptors and more BCICP iterations are needed to refine the maps.

 <img src="/figs/WKSeg_Iso.png" height="150"> &nbsp;&nbsp;&nbsp;&nbsp;    <img src="/figs/WKSeg_nonIso.png" height="150">